 Paula plays the Great Highland Pipes, knits, observes nature, and reads.

-What We Love: Paula shares her life stories and knitting adventures on her podcasts.
-There is always something on her needles and I particularly love her updates about the nature that surrounds her.
+I Love: Paula shares her life stories and knitting adventures.
+There’s always something on her needles and I particularly love her updates about the nature that surrounds her.
+(No longer active.)

 The Savvy Girls Podcast by Melanie and Deborah

 This podcast is full of fun knitting goodness!

 I Love: Worth listening to while you knit!